kinoute/Hack-HP-EliteBook-850-G5/README.md

 Staying at 1920x1080 resolution on this laptop is quite hard because the text is too small to my taste.
 After applying this script, I use the retina resolution of 1680x944 @ 120 Hz which is a good compromise between space and crispy font.

+**Note:** I have a 120 Hz panel, your model most likely doesn't have it (unless you bought your laptop with this option).
+Therefore, don't try to run it with this refresh rate, you are stuck at 60 Hz.

 ### Dock

 I was able to use this laptop with a [HP USB-C Universal Dock](https://store.hp.com/us/en/pdp/hp-usb-c-universal-dock) connected to the Thunderbolt 3 port.
 What works: